youngling-coder/wallpaper-ed/README.md

 ```

 Full list of available parameters you can see **[here](https://unsplash.com/documentation#get-a-random-photo)**.
+But it is always better to use built-in search bar to generate photos, until you want photos of the certain category appear as default.
 For GUI application is now built-in query search available, so you do not need to edit the config
 file every time you use GUI program version.

 ### GUI

 This app is also has GUI powered by PyQt5.
-WallpaperED is supposed to appear in applications menu,
+WallpaperED is supposed to appear in the applications menu,
 but you can use the command below to launch GUI Instance of the application.

 ```sh
 $ wallpaper-ed --gui
 ```

-### Shortcuts

-`Return` Generate new wallpaper

-`Ctrl + Alt + Enter` Set current image as wallpaper

 ### Next steps